Sri Lanka national cricket team: Early years

+Underdog Era

 Sri Lanka was awarded Test cricket status in 1981 by the International Cricket Conference.
 They played their first Test match against England at P. Saravanamuttu Stadium, Colombo, on 17 February 1982.
 Bandula Warnapura was the captain for Sri Lanka in that match, which England won by 7 wickets.
 After Sri Lanka was awarded Test status on 21 July 1981 as eighth Test playing nation, they had to wait until 6 September 1985, where Sri Lanka recorded their first Test win by beating India, in the second match of the series by 149 runs at the Paikiasothy Saravanamuttu Stadium, Colombo.
 They have also won the 2001-02 Asian Test Championship, defeating Pakistan in the final by an innings and 175 runs.

 Sri Lanka won their first Test match under the leadership of Duleep Mendis on 11 September 1985 against India, winning by 149 runs at P. Saravanamuttu Stadium.
 Eventually they won the three-match Test series, 1–0.
 Sri Lanka had to wait more than seven years for their next series victory, which came against New Zealand in December 1992, when they won the two-match series 1–0.
 This was immediately followed by a one-wicket victory against England in a one-Test series.

 Two years later, on 15 March 1995, Sri Lanka won their first overseas Test match under the leadership of Arjuna Ranatunga against New Zealand, when they beat them by 241 runs at Napier.
 This win also resulted in their first overseas Test series victory, 1–0.
 Their next series too was an overseas series, against Pakistan, and that one too resulted in Sri Lankan victory.

 Sri Lanka registered their first ODI win against India at Old Trafford, England on 16 June 1979.